Misk-DSI/individual-assignment-2-alhuri/README.md

 ## Dataset Information
 The dataset of red "Vinho Verde" wine is used for EDA task.
 For further information, refer to [Cortez et al., 2009].
-The data containes physicochemical variables and quality as a target variable.
+The data contains physicochemical variables and quality as a target variable.
 The [data link](https://archive.ics.uci.edu/ml/datasets/wine+quality) .

 Variables: